sunset1215/addressbook-level3/doc/DeveloperGuide.md

 1. User requests to list tags
 2. AddressBook shows a list of tags
 3. User requests to edit a specific tag in the list
+4. AddressBook checks that the new tag name is not an existing one
-4. AddressBook requests for confirmation
+5. AddressBook requests for confirmation
-5. User confirms edit request
+6. User confirms edit request
-6. AddressBook edits the specific tag <br>
+7. AddressBook edits the specific tag <br>
 Use case ends.

 **Extensions**